 Results

 Of the 474 patients who received NAC, 27.2% (N:129) had adverse residual disease (ypT3/T4 and/or ypN+).
 Clinicodemographic baseline characteristics were balanced between both groups; only age was higher in the observation group (p:0.03) and corrected for in the multivariate analyses (Table 1).
 Most patients had primary bladder tumors (96%).
 Upper urinary tract tumors were rare (renal pelvis 0.8%, ureter 0.8%) and unknown (2.3%).
 Most cancers were pure UC or mixed histologies with a UC component (87%).
 A minority of patients (16%) had cN+ and of those, the majority (93%) had lymphadenectomy.
 Median number of lymph nodes resected was 19 for AC and 14 for no AC.
 Of the 129 patients with adverse residual disease, 17.8% (N:23) received AC while 82.2% (N:106) started surveillance.
+The specific AC regimen was not included in the multivariable analysis given the small number of patients within each regimen.

 The AC group had a significantly higher proportion of stage IV patients (ypN+/ypT4b) AJCC 7th edition compared to the observation group (83% versus 47%, p:0.002) (Table 2).
 There were similar rates of positive surgical margins (17% versus 16%) but a numerically higher rate of adjuvant radiation in the AC group compared to the observation cohort (17%, n=4 versus 1%, n=1).
 The most frequently used chemotherapy regimens in the neoadjuvant setting were GC (57.4%) and ddMVAC (21.2%).
 Carboplatin-based regimens (16%) and cisplatin monotherapy (2%) were administered less frequently.
 Of the 23 patients treated with NAC and AC, GC was the most frequent regimen employed in both settings (30.4%). ddMVAC was the second most frequently used NAC regimen (26.1%) but it was rarely employed in the adjuvant setting (4.3%).
 Carboplatin was generally part of a triplet with gemcitabine and taxanes with a similar rate of usage in NAC and AC settings (21.7%).
 Most patients switched to a different AC regimen (82.6%, Figure 1).
 Only four patients (17.3%) received the same agents for NAC and AC, all of whom had node positive disease at surgery.
 The median number of cycles administered was three for NAC and four for AC.
 The median time between NAC initiation and surgery was 3.4 months (Interquartile range (IQR) 2.8-4.4 months) and 1.8 months (IQR 1.6-2.5 months) between tumor resection and AC initiation.
+No significant differences existed in the type of chemotherapy regimens (cisplatin-based, non-cisplatin based and other) administered from 1991 to 2003 compared to 2003 to 2015.